mitranim/backup/readme.md

 To see all available settings, read the type `Config` in [backup.go](backup.go).
 Some settings may be provided both at the top level and in individual entries.
 The entry overrides take priority.

 Example config.
-Note that file paths may be either absolute or relative to the directory whence you run the tool.
 When writing Windows paths, use double backslashes `\\` as separators.
 The listed values for `debounce`, `deadline`, `throttle` and `limit` are the defaults, and should be omitted unless you want to change them.
+Note that file paths may be either absolute, or relative to the directory whence you run the tool.

 ```json
 {